 “It was the greatest move I ever made,” said Mike Jr.

-Mike Jr. is a project superintendent and Mike Sr. is a field superintendent.
+Mike Sr. and Mike Jr. are project superintendents.
 Each of them oversees large projects in the El Paso area.
 In their roles, the two manage projects’ schedules, budgets and manpower, making sure to meet deadlines and milestones for owners.

 “At the same time, we take into consideration the field engineers and project engineers working under us who need to learn and grow.
 We try to teach them everything we know,” explained Mike Jr.